*Full-scale policy conference taking place online*

 - Developing talent, knowledge, and capacity for engagement with the creative industries.

-- Case study: maximising heritage assets and developing visitor experiences.
+- Maximising heritage assets and developing visitor experiences - a case study.

 Price: £95 PLUS VAT